SAML-Toolkits/ruby-saml/UPGRADING.md

 ## Upgrading from 1.9.0 to 1.10.0

-Version `1.10.0` improves IdpMetadataParser to allow parse multiple IDPSSODescriptor, Add Subject support on AuthNRequest to allow SPs provide info to the IdP about the user to be authenticated and updates the format_cert method to accept certs with /\x0d/
+Version `1.10.0` improves IdpMetadataParser to allow parsing multiple IDPSSODescriptor, Add Subject support on AuthNRequest to allow SPs provide info to the IdP about the user to be authenticated and updates the format_cert method to accept certs with /\x0d/